luis5tb/openshift-commons-neural-magic/pipelines/README.md

 python quantization_pipeline.py
 ```

 This will generate a `quantization_pipeline.yaml` file.
+Download it to your local machine.

 ## Using the Pipeline

 1. Log into your OpenShift AI instance
 2. Navigate to "Data Science Pipelines" → "Pipelines"
-3. Click "Create Pipeline"
+3. Click "Import Pipeline"
 4. Choose "Upload file" and select the generated `quantization_pipeline.yaml`
-5. Click "Create"
+5. Click "Import pipeline"

 ### Pipeline Parameters